-You have two rows of people facing each other.
-Between them is one free space.
+Two rows of people are facing each other.
 The two rows now have to switch sides moving only using three types of moves.
+Simple but not easy…

 This exercise is a combined physical and mental activity.
 It’s about teamwork, leaving room for everyone to join the dialogue and being able to keep track of the big picture.

 This is a very simple activity, and yet it causes some grief when the group faces this little dilemma.
 You want the participants to switch place so those on the left ends up on the right and vice versa.
 Split the group into two (make several teams of 6 (7) – 12 (13) if your group is too big to do this with just one team) and position people in two even rows across from each other with a space between them at the middle:

 So, you have four people facing left and four people facing right.
 Between the two groups of four you have one blank space (E).
 When you move, you can only move in 1 of 3 ways; You either move forward into the blank space (as shown on illustration 2 – the person in space F moves to space E), you can skip 1 person and move into the blank space (as shown on illustration 3 – the person in space D skips the person in space E landing in space F, and finally you can move backwards one space if that space is blank (see illustration 2+3 below):

 You can’t skip 2 people even if a space is available 2 spaces down.
 Just 1.
 You can go forward and backward as you please, as long as the above rules apply (there’s a free space).

 The exercise is complete when the team manages to switch everyone so the 4 on the left are now on the right, and the 4 on the right are on the left. (see illustration 4 below)